 - a.
-In the navigation area, click the Resources icon \\\\\, and then click All Systems. - b.
+In the navigation area, click the Resources icon - b.
 Select the system that you want to power on. - c.
 In the content pane, click Actions > View All Actions > Power On.

-d.
-Click OK.

-2. To activate a logical partition, complete the following steps:
+- d.
+Click OK. - 2.
+To activate a logical partition, complete the following steps:

-- a.
-In the navigation area, click the Resources icon Mathematical Partitions. - b.
+a.
+In the navigation area, click the Resources icon

+, and then click All Partitions.

+- b.
 Click the logical partition name that you want to activate. - c.
 In the navigation area, click Partition Actions > Operations > Activate. - d.
 Click OK. - 3.
 To activate a logical partition for a specific system, complete the following steps:

 - a.
-In the navigation area, click the Resources icon \\\\\, and then click All Systems. - b.
+In the navigation area, click the Resources icon - , and then click All Systems. - b.
 Click the system name in which you want to activate the logical partition. - c.
 Select logical partitions that you want to activate. - d.
 In the content pane, click Actions > Activate. - e.
 Click OK. - 4.
 To verify that the logical partition start policy is set to User-Initiated, complete the following steps:

 - a.
-In the navigation area, click the Resources icon Mathematical Systems, and then click All Systems. - b.
+In the navigation area, click the Resources icon - b.
 Click the system name to view details. - c.
 In the navigation area, click Properties > Other Properties. - d.
 Click the Power-On Parameters tab.
 Ensure that the Partition start policy field is set to User-Initiated.